Mending What is Broken

 Robert McKean

 Populating Robert McKean’s novels and stories are some five hundred characters—all residents of Ganaego, a small mill town in Western Pennsylvania.
 McKean’s short story collection I’ll Be There for You: Diary of a Town was awarded first-prize in the Tartts First Fiction competition (Livingston Press).
 His novel The Catalog of Crooked Thoughts was awarded first-prize in the Methodist University Longleaf Press Novel Contest.
 The novel was also named a Finalist for the 2018 Eric Hoffer Award.
-His new novel is Mending What is Broken, due out in August (Livingston Press).
+His new novel is Mending What is Broken, due out this August (Livingston Press).
 Recipient of a Massachusetts Artist’s Grant for his fiction, McKean has had six stories nominated for Pushcart Prizes and one story for Best of the Net.
 He has published extensively in journals such as The Kenyon Review, The Chicago Review, and more.

 Rob McKean